 I am in a state of bliss and satori (heightened consciousness) from contemplating a Foxes Lair fungal cornucopia.
 Before the inevitable comment that I have been imbibing magic mushrooms, the answer is no, I am blown away by numbers and diversity of these wonderful organisms in the Lair this year.

-Edible field mushrooms (Agaricus genus) are European immigrants that are decomposers (feed on dead organic matter) that are generally found in fertile pasture paddocks, lawns etc. I have wonderful memories of picking great numbers in pastures and eating freshly made mushroom soup (complete with sand for roughage).
+White button mushrooms Agaricus bisporus are intensively raised, but field mushrooms (Agaricus campestris) are European immigrants that are also found in fertile pasture paddocks, lawns etc. I have wonderful memories of picking great numbers in pastures and eating freshly made mushroom soup (complete with sand for roughage).
 Alas with generally dryer seasons, fewer and less clover dominant pastures, and a pampered population that can’t handle sand, these days have gone.
 They only occur in fertile areas of Foxes lair, mainly on reddish soils in the arboretum.

 • Gills are brown to black in developed mushrooms and have a dark brown spore print (leave one gills down on a plate or sheet of paper overnight).